 During my recent experience flying the friendly skies, I was “lucky” enough to be on Air Canada.
 If you haven’t ever flown Air Canada, you aren’t really missing much.
 Prior to this experience, I’d flown Air Canada once to Vancouver, but that was some years ago before the advent of personal video screens and deluxe economy.

 Since Air Canada was the cheapest way to get to London, I decided it was time to try the airline again.
-I can’t say they are the worst airline I’ve ever flown, but they are certainly not the best.
+I can’t say they’re the worst airline I’ve ever flown, but they’re certainly not the best.

 When I boarded the plane, I asked a flight attendant what the meal was.
-She screamed that she didn’t know and she was busy so she’d have to tell me later.
+She screamed that she didn’t know and she was busy, so she’d have to tell me later.
 Whoa!
-I know that you are busy, but you don’t have to scream.
-I figured it would be something she might know off the top of her head.
+I figured it would be something she’d know off the top of her head.
 Guess not.
-Later in the flight, she walked past me and gave me a scowl, but still did not know the dinner meal.
+Later in the flight, she walked past and gave me a scowl, but still didn’t know the dinner meal.

 Then I was struck with the most absolute horror one can experience on a long-haul flight: no personal video monitor.
 That’s right!
-Air Canada is operating planes that don’t have personal video monitors and only play movies on a big screen that’s too far away for you to see anyways.
-Luckily, it was a night flight, and I was going to sleep.
+Air Canada is operating planes that don’t have personal video monitors and only play movies on a big screen that’s too far away for you to see.
+Luckily, it was a night flight, so I was going to sleep.
 But it still annoyed me.

-The flight home was not any better.
-The airplane still had no personal video monitors, they only played 2 movies on an 8 hour flight (and they cut the last one 30 minutes short!), and the mystery chicken was back, except this time with mystery rice pilaf.
+The flight home wasn’t any better.
+The airplane again had no personal video monitors, they only played two movies on an eight-hour flight (and they cut the last one 30 minutes short!), and the mystery chicken was back, except this time with mystery rice pilaf.
 The stewardesses, though, were slightly friendlier than on the previous flight.

 To me though, the deal breaker is the lack of video monitors.
-If I can’t choose between movies and TV on my flight, I’d rather not fly, especially on those long-haul flights, and especially if the movies they are going to play are cut short.
+If I can’t choose between movies and TV on my flight, I’d rather not fly, especially on those long-haul flights, and especially if the movies they do play are cut short.

 It’s now expected that long-haul overseas flights will have personal video monitors.
-The lack of them is the big reason why I wouldn’t fly Air Canada again.
-A stewardess did say they were upgrading a lot of their planes and by mid-summer most airplanes would have the personal monitors.
+The lack of them is the big reason I wouldn’t fly Air Canada again.
+A stewardess did say they were upgrading a lot of their planes and by midsummer, most airplanes would have the personal monitors.

-It makes me wonder though about the rationale of Air Canada execs.
+It makes me wonder, though, about the rationale of the Air Canada execs.
 I don’t totally dislike Air Canada, but I won’t consider them when flying overseas.
 There are too many other, better options out there.

 Next time, I’ll probably fly Virgin.
 I’ve heard good things about them.